VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 6.2 Justification

 Aerial imagery provides a comprehensive view of a property and its surroundings, which is invaluable for evaluating land use, property boundaries, and changes over time.
-Benefits of using aerial imagery in the assessments include:
+Benefits of using aerial imagery in the assessments include the following:

 ### 6.2.1 Improved Property Valuation Accuracy and Transparency

-Annual access to aerial imagery provides up-to-date, high-resolution visuals of properties, allowing assessors to work with the most current information on structures, additions, and improvements, reducing reliance on outdated records. **Increased Equity:** By using accurate and consistent data, assessors ensure that taxpayers are charged fairly, with property values reflecting true market conditions, which builds trust in the process. **Enhanced Identification:** Imagery allows assessors to identify unreported property changes, such as new constructions or additions, ensuring all taxable improvements are included. **Transparency:** Access to updated imagery fosters public trust, as taxpayers can see the same data used for their assessments, demonstrating the fairness and objectivity of the process.
+Annual access to aerial imagery provides up-to-date, high-resolution visuals of properties, allowing assessors to work with the most current information on structures, additions, and improvements, reducing reliance on outdated records.

+**Increased Equity:** By using accurate and consistent data, assessors ensure that taxpayers are charged fairly, with property values reflecting true market conditions, which builds trust in the process.

+**Enhanced Identification:** Imagery allows assessors to identify unreported property changes, such as new constructions or additions, ensuring all taxable improvements are included.

+**Transparency:** Access to updated imagery fosters public trust, as taxpayers can see the same data used for their assessments, demonstrating the fairness and objectivity of the process.

 ### 6.2.2 Cost Efficiency